 Students in grades 7-10 who will have completed the "traditional" high school curriculum by the end of the school year (Algebra I, Algebra II, Geometry, PreCalculus with Trigonometry, or equivalent courses) can take our Calculus Qualifying Exam in May.
 Contact our office directly by mid-April to register for this exam.

 The vast majority of students join UMTYMP in Algebra I. Each year about 900 students apply to UMTYMP Algebra and take our Algebra Qualifying Exam.
-We generally accept about 150 students in the Twin Cities, and about 25 in both Duluth and Rochester.
-Dates and registration information are posted on this page by January 1st each year.
-After reading the information below, you can register with this link; the form includes essays that must be filled out by the student.
+We generally accept about 150 students in the Twin Cities, and about 25 each in Duluth and Rochester.
+Dates and registration information are posted on this page by mid-December each year.
+After reading the information below, you can register with the links to the right or below; the form includes essays that must be written by the student.

 UMTYMP Algebra Qualifying Exam

-Registration for the entrance exam costs $60.
-(There is currently a $30 discount for the Duluth site.)
-Scholarships for student with financial need are available.
+Registration for the qualifying exam costs $60 for the Twin Cities and Rochester sites, and $45 for the Duluth site.
+Scholarships for students with financial need are available.
 Please contact the office if the exam fee is a hardship.

 In the Twin Cities, qualifying exams will be held on the University campus on the following days: